rage/cyber-security-base-19/data/module-2/part-2/data.md

 Once the cursor has been established, we can use `cursor.execute()` to execute a single SQL command or `cursor.executescript()` to execute multiple SQL commands.
-If we modify the database, then we should save the changes with `cursor.commit()`.
+If we modify the database, then we should save the changes with `conn.commit()`.
 For more information, see Python's sqlite [library](https://docs.python.org/3/library/sqlite3.html).